Miles Davis: 1955–1959: Signing with Columbia, first quintet and modal jazz

 In November 1957, Davis went to Paris and recorded the soundtrack to Ascenseur pour l'échafaud. directed by Louis Malle and starring Jeanne Moreau.
-Consisting of French jazz musicians Barney Wilen, Pierre Michelot, and René Urtreger, and American drummer Kenny Clarke, the group avoided a written score and instead improvised while they watched the film in a recording studio.
+Consisting of French jazz musicians Barney Wilen, Pierre Michelot and René Urtreger, and American drummer Kenny Clarke, the group avoided a written score and instead improvised while they watched the film in a recording studio.

 After returning to New York, Davis revived his quintet with Adderley and Coltrane, who was clean from his drug habit.
-Now a sextet, the group recorded material in early 1958 that was released on Milestones, an album that demonstrated Davis's interest in modal jazz.
-A performance by Les Ballets Africains drew him to slower, deliberate music that allowed the creation of solos from harmony rather than chords.
+Now a sextet, the group recorded material in early 1958 that was released on Milestones, an album on which the title track demonstrated Davis's interest in modal jazz.
+A performance by Les Ballets Africains drew him to slower, deliberate music that allowed the creation of solos from static harmony rather than constant changing chords.

 By May 1958, he had replaced Jones with drummer Jimmy Cobb, and Garland left the group, leaving Davis to play piano on "Sid's Ahead" for Milestones.
 He wanted someone who could play modal jazz, so he hired Bill Evans, a young pianist with a background in classical music.
+This new edition of the sextet made their recording debut on Jazz Track (1958).

 Evans had an impressionistic approach to piano.
 His ideas greatly influenced Davis.
 But after eight months of touring, a tired Evans left.
 Wynton Kelly, his replacement, brought to the group a swinging style that contrasted with Evans's delicacy.
-The sextet made their recording debut on Jazz Track (1958).